 Yes.
-Individuals who are 18 years of age and older are eligible for a booster dose if 3 months (84 days) have passed since receiving their primary vaccine series with an mRNA or viral vector vaccine, including immunocompromised individuals who received a three-dose vaccine series.
+Individuals who are 18 years of age and older are eligible for a booster dose, if at least 3 months (84 days) have passed since receiving their primary vaccine series with an mRNA or viral vector vaccine, including moderately to severely immunocompromised individuals who received a three-dose vaccine series.